Edvin Vesterby

 Edvin Vesterby (born 23 October 1927) is a retired Swedish bantamweight wrestler.
-He competed at the 1952, 1956 and 1960 in freestyle and Greco-Roman wrestling and won a Greco-Roman silver medal in 1956.
+He competed at the 1952, 1956 and 1960 Olympics in freestyle and Greco-Roman wrestling and won a Greco-Roman silver medal in 1956.
 He finished fourth in the freestyle in 1952 and in the Greco-Roman wrestling in 1960.
 He was born in Riguldi Parish (now Noarootsi Parish), Lääne County, Estonia into a Swedish-speaking family.
 In 1943 he emigrated to Sweden and started wrestling in 1947 in Stockholm.